ajaykakumanu/ajay-devops-journey/Work-Experience.md

   metrics.
 - Integrated Splunk for centralized log aggregation and monitoring, enhancing observability of application metrics, error rates, and user transactions.

+## 🤝 Leadership & Collaboration

+- **Mentored** and trained junior team members, fostering a culture of continuous learning and growth.
+- Collaborated with **cross-functional teams** to identify and triage issues, ensuring timely problem resolution.
+  - Collaborated with various cross functional teams like DB team, network Team and Developer Team and onboard Teams
+- Actively helps ramp up the team during the hiring process by sharing context, **onboarding**, and **training support**.
+- Helps teammates see how their work fits into the bigger picture.
+- Tracks personal work progress and checks it against what was planned.
+- Led and inspired the team through coaching, mentorship, and analytical skills with a touch of humor.
+- Uses product knowledge to spot risks early and keep things moving in the right direction.

 ## AI-Augmented Developer Workflow (Vibe Coding Mode 🔥)
 - Harnessing the power of AI tools to supercharge software development with efficiency, clarity, and precision.